cflurin/homebridge-mvc/README.md

 Homebridge-mvc is a Plugin for Homebridge.
 This Example-plugin is based on the MVC (Model-View-Controller) pattern.

+Have a look at [homebridge-punt](https://github.com/cflurin/homebridge-mqtt) for a practical implementation.

 ### Installation

 If you are new to Homebridge, please first read the Homebridge [documentation](https://www.npmjs.com/package/homebridge).